 Especially in the film’s opening moments, there is a brazenness to Kogonada’s staging and often stationary camera, because it creates this so perfectly symmetrical, oftentimes cavernous space.
 It’s the height of art and overtly so.
 In such moments where a color pops in a composition so obviously or he dares to linger on an immaculately staged frame, I see the touches of Ozu.
-Whether that was done consciously or not is hardly up for contention.
+Whether this was done consciously or not is hardly up for contention.
 It’s too close to be mere coincidence.

 The framing of shots.
 How doorways are used as an entry point for seeing an entire sequence.
 The fearlessness in using what other people would deem establishing shots to tell a story through the building of an environment in front of us.

 It strikes me that often shot length corresponds with the confidence a filmmaker seems to put in their work.
 Because if you constantly splice and dice every second or two there’s no precision necessary.
-It will go all but unnoticed on the cutting room floor but to be brave enough to put a sequence up to scrutiny for seconds on end — sometimes even achingly so — that is something that has become a forgotten practice.
+It will go all but unnoticed on the cutting room floor but to be brave enough to put a sequence up to scrutiny for seconds on end — sometimes even achingly so — it’s something that has become a forgotten practice.

-Where it is alright to linger and watch faces and to catch the nuances of reactions rather than a constant barrage of over-articulated actions and histrionics.
+Where it’s alright to linger and watch faces and to catch the nuances of reactions rather than a constant barrage of over-articulated actions and histrionics.
 Sure, we have a few of those moments here that feel like they are the rhythms of a film drama trying too hard to be a version of reality.
 The character Jin even remarking in one needlessly self-reflexive moment, “This isn’t a movie.”

 In fact, an issue might be that it tries to derive so many of its conclusions not through actions but the mining of personal struggles and familial strife.
-Those are vital areas and yet in the same sense, it’s when the film tries to unwind this exposition that we feel like we are, indeed, watching a movie.
-Still, when it intentionally digs into conversation and moments and feelings, it’s done with tact and an undisputed transparency that is refreshing even in its heightened realism.
+Those are vital areas and yet in the same sense, it’s when the film tries to unwind this exposition we feel like we are, indeed, watching a movie.
+Still, when it intentionally digs into conversation and moments and feelings, it’s done with tact and an undisputed transparency that’s refreshing even in its heightened realism.

-Each character has their alternative foils that cast a light into their lives.
+Each character has their alternative foils casting a light into their lives.
 Certainly, they have each other and they have their parents, who have no doubt made them who they are, while also influencing the direction of their lives.
 But when we look at Jin there’s Eleanor (Parker Posey), his father’s assistant, and though she’s married now, Jin’s long harbored feelings for her since they first met.

 Meanwhile, Casey’s coworker (Rory Culkin) is her continuous companion in the vast hall of the library they work at.
 He is a doctoral student serving as both a friend and someone to assist her in considering her future endeavors.
-But there’s no doubting that he likes her even as she casually dodges his well-meaning advances.
+But there’s no doubting he likes her even as she casually dodges his well-meaning advances.

 But Columbus is also bathed in a Midwest malaise.
 Those terms I put together rather tentatively.
 In fact maybe like Lost in Translation before it, this is less about the location and more about the people who find their paths crossing.
-I think that might be it.
+I think this might be it.

 Richardson appeals to us because there’s something so chill about her.
 She ambles through life like one of those people who doesn’t take things too seriously, at least on the surface, because you can easily imagine if she didn’t manage to go with the flow her hardships might tear her apart limb by limb.
 In fact, they almost do.